 |September 29, 2017 Graduating Student Grades Due||Friday, September 22, 2017 by 3:00 p.m.|

 |Non-Graduating Student Grades Due (for papers with extensions until September 5, 2017)||Monday, September 25, 2017 by 5:00 p.m.|

 Barring any unforeseen circumstances, grades are generally available 4 weeks after the end of an exam and will be posted to MyAccess within 48 hours of submission by the professor.
 Faculty members do have a 3-day grace period after the grading deadline in which to submit their grades without penalty.

 You may view your grades as well as the class grade distribution through MyAccess by clicking on the Student Records link, then clicking on Final Grades and selecting the appropriate semester.

-Friday, Oct.
-11 (5:00 p.m.): Deadline to select a pass/fail target grade for a Fall 2013 course
+Friday, June 9 (3:00 p.m.): Deadline to elect to take a Summer 2017 course Pass/Fail and select a target grade for the course

 Courses NOT eligible to be taken Pass/Fail